The De Lacy Lodge No 4643

 Members of De Lacy Lodge applied for a grant from the Provincial Grand Masters Fund and was awarded £1500 which was presented to the 1st Pontefract Scout Group for the purchase of Canoe and other outdoor equipment.

 Members of The De Lacy Lodge in Pontefract heard that the Wakefield and district Samaritans were raising funds to purchase a computer based system which enabled them to receive Text messages from people in distress or despair for whatever reason.

 This Texting service has already been introduced in 30 of the 203 branches of the Samaritans and will be introduced to other branches as more funds and volunteers become available.

-Brother David Whitelaw and Brother Craig Kidd both from the De Lacy Lodge in Pontefract but born and bred in Knottingley hoped that the organisation which they have come to love could help a local cause which needed funds to purchase equipment in these troubling times.
+WBro David Whitelaw and WBro Craig Kidd both from the De Lacy Lodge in Pontefract but born and bred in Knottingley hoped that the organisation which they have come to love could help a local cause which needed funds to purchase equipment in these troubling times.

 Knottingley Swimming Club was formed over 30 years ago and has taught 1000s of children from 5 years old to swim and competitively swim in competitions across Yorkshire.
 In the 1970's, KSC began a yearly exchange with Duingen Swimming Club in northern Germany.

 This exchange has led to many European friendships and a Wedding.
 Brother David Whitelaw joined in 1981 and swam until he was 21 when work and good living took its toll.
 As well as giving children life saving skills, KSC has provided a basis for learning team working, individual responsibility, problem solving and competitiveness.